• Skip to primary navigation

 Instructions

-- In another bowl mix the egg whites with an electric blender until frothy and just starting to thicken up.
+3. Mix the egg whites with an electric blender in another bowl until they are frothy and just starting to thicken up.

-- Divide batter into 5 portions and place on parchment lined baking sheet.
+5. Divide batter into 5 portions and place on a parchment-lined baking sheet.

 Notes